Arsenal 2-2 Crystal Palace: Ayew, Zaha outshine Aubameyang | Goal.com

 4 - Jordan Ayew has netted four goals in his last eight Premier League games, as many as he managed in his previous 34.
 Comeback. #ARSCRY pic.twitter.com/AhVmIYPPyA— OptaJoe (@OptaJoe) October 27, 2019

-Former Premier League referee, Mark Clattenburg said in his Daily Mail column had the original decision should have stood.
+Former Premier League referee, Mark Clattenburg said in his Daily Mail column that the original decision should have stood.

 “Wilfried Zaha clearly dived,” he said.
 “Referee Martin Atkinson was right to book the Palace man for simulation.
 He was in a perfect position to make the call, too.